-Aarei shoved a cloth in Mankoy's mouth and duck taped over it.
-"Grab his hand, Fable," he demanded.
+Aarei shoved a cloth in Mankoy's mouth and duct taped over it.
+"Grab his arm, Fable," he demanded.
 His aura hues continued to warp into something I didn't like.

-Mankoy was crying in pain, wanting so bad to pull his hands free and remove himself from the predicament, but hadn't the willpower to put himself through it.
-He couldn't bring himself to pull his hands through the nails to escape.
+Mankoy was crying in pain, wanting so bad to remove himself from the predicament, but hadn't the willpower to tear his hands all the way through.
+He wasn't ready for some Saw movie stunt to fight for his life.
 My attention wasn't on him though.

-Aarei bent Mankoy's knee and leg up so that his foot could rest flat on the floor.
-Then he put the third nail in.
-"It's not going to look like a crucifixion when it's all done, but you'll understand the key points."
-He put the fourth nail into the other foot.
+Aarei bent Mankoy's knee and leg up so that his foot could rest flat on the surface.
+Then he placed the gun to his foot and pulled the trigger again.
+The sound of the nail going through the flesh was like a juicy crunch.
+It's cringe worthy for those with inexperience in this line of work.
+"It's not going to look exactly like a crucifixion when it's all done, but you'll understand the key points."
+He put the next nail into the other foot.

-He was talking crazy, but what did I expect to come from the mouth of someone taking his childhood rage out on another human being?
-Aarei had never tortured someone before, but he was doing a damn good job of it now without flinching or shaking.
+He was talking crazy, but what did I expect to come from the mouth of someone taking his childhood rage out on a person responsible?
+Aarei had never tortured anyone before, but he was doing a damn good job of it now without flinching or shaking.
 He didn't miss a beat.

-"Tell me, was it worth it?
+"But regardless, please tell me, was it worth it?
 Was it worth every time you stuck your dick where it didn't belong?"
 He got in Mankoy's face.
 "I hope it was.
 I mean, this is some pretty crazy shit to go through if it wasn't even worth it, right?" he laughed.
 "This has got to suck really bad for you if you didn't enjoy every moment of that like I'm enjoying every moment of this."
-His bloody hand reached into the bag for a final nail.
+He finished and reclaimed his gun, jamming it under Mankoy's chin.
 "And, by the way, I'm not sorry.
 I bet you're really fucking sorry, but I'm not."
-He slowly drove the last nail through Mankoy's forehead.
-He stood up afterwards and tossed the hammer near the bag.
+He pulled the trigger for the last time and casually dropped his tools over the bag.

 "Aarei," I spoke to him softly.